sljoyner3/DATA-441-Project-1/index.md

 print(mse(y,gaussian500))
 ```

 This code yields the following outputs: 4.0140561326113255, 13.714786141738632, 17.399647692514126, 57.37351262683244.
+These results confirm what was clear visually: increasing tau leads to a higher MSE for this dataset.
+This makes sense, as when tau increases the linear regressions get larger and eventually when tau becomes big enough the model will be the same as the standard linear regression model which had a poor fit for this data.

-The plot itself and these values both make it clear that as tau increases, so does the MSE since the neighborhoods get larger, and an increasingly linear model is being fit to nonlinear data.
-It is important to note, however, that this is not necessarily a bad thing as with any data oriented project your model depends heavily on the context and the data and you want to avoid over or underfitting.
-A model that is only validated with the data it is created with may have a really low MSE, but this could be a case of overfitting and the model may perform poorly on new, unseen data.
-To protect against this it is important to cross validate your model using a technique like k-fold cross validation.
+It is important to note, however, that higher MSE is not necessarily a bad thing.
+As with any data oriented project your model depends heavily on the context and the data you are using.
+For example, even though the model with a tau of one had the lowest MSE, it may be overfit to the data and may perform worse than the models with tau equal to 10, 100, or even 500.
+It is always import to avoid over or underfitting a predictive model, and to protect against this it is important to cross validate your model using a technique like k-fold cross validation.